01Professional Basketball Player

 Recent attention has centered on traumatic brain injuries, and the NFL has instituted limits on player contact during practice sessions.
 The average length of a player's career in the NFL is by far the shortest of all major sports, only about 3.5 years.

-Although the NFL is America's most popular and lucrative sport, NFL players are compensated at a much lower level than other major sports, an average of about $2.11 million dollars per year (2015).
+Although the NFL is America's most popular and lucrative sport, NFL players are compensated at a much lower level than other major sports.
+Average salaries for NFL players on various teams ranged from 2.07 million to 2.99 million in 2017/18.

 Football rosters are much larger than other sports, totaling 53 players, so salary money must be divided among multiple team members.
 NFL contracts are not guaranteed beyond the current season, so teams can cut a player whose skills have diminished without awarding compensation.